 Epitope tags are useful for the labeling and detection of proteins using flow cytometry and immunostaining techniques.
 Because of their small size, they are unlikely to affect the tagged protein's biochemical properties.
 HA tag is derived from an epitope of the influenza hemagglutinin protein, which has been extensively used as a general epitope tag in expression vectors (1).
 Glutathione S-transferase (GST) is a widely used fusion partner, since it provides both an easily detectable tag and a simple purification process with little effect on the biological function of the protein of interest.
 Numerous vectors containing GST-Tag have been developed for both prokaryotic and eukaryotic systems over the past decade (2-4).
 Myc epitope tag is widely used to detect expression of recombinant proteins in bacteria, yeast, insect, and mammalian cell systems (5).
 DYKDDDDK peptide has been used extensively as a general epitope tag in expression vectors.
 This peptide can be expressed and detected with the protein of interest as an amino-terminal or carboxy-terminal fusion (6).

-For Research Use Only.
-Not For Use In Diagnostic Procedures.
 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. Anti-FLAG is a registered trademark of Sigma-Aldrich Biotechnology.
 DRAQ5 is a registered trademark of Biostatus Limited.